-Loyalty programs can add to the overall brand experience and keep customers coming back.
+Loyalty programs add to the overall brand experience and keep customers coming back.

-Whether you are starting a new from scratch or giving your current one a makeover.
-Here are our top tips to see real return on your loyalty program.
+Whether you are starting a new one from scratch or giving your current one a makeover.
+Here are our top tips to see a real return on your loyalty program.

 1. Clearly define your value proposition for members

-Points, visits, mystery rewards…all have their place, so determine what is going to work for your business at the core of the loyalty program offering.
+Points, visits, and mystery rewards… all have their place, so determine what is going to work for your business at the core of the loyalty program offering.

 2. Your staff are your most important asset